Writing a Paper in English Corpus Linguistics1

-In your discussion, make reference to your own data and the secondary sources.
+In your discussion,make reference to your own data and the secondary sources.
 When you quote, include as much as is necessary, but no more.
 If you need to abbreviate an example or a quotation from a secondary source, insert three dots (indicating ellipsis).
 Editorial comments can be added within square brackets.
-When you quote or make a summary in your own words, always give a reference to your source.
-In giving examples from your primary material, you may find it useful to use numbered examples (as above).
+When you quote or paraphrase from somebody else's work, always give a reference to your source.
+In giving examples from your primary material, it is useful to number the examples (as above).
 This makes it easier to refer to them in your discussion.
 Each example should have an identification of the source.
 Look at the articles on your syllabus to see how this is done.

 Distinguish between safe conclusions clearly validated by the data, and uncertain ones, for which you have inconclusive or incomplete evidence.
 Do not conceal data which may be difficult to account for.
 On the contrary, such material may require special comment.

 On the title page, write the title of the paper, your name, the name of the department, the date (term), and the course your term paper relates to.
 Make sure the title of the paper reflects its aim and scope.
 If your paper is long, add a separate contents page.
 If you use a lot of abbreviations (apart from conventional ones), you should have a list of abbreviations.
 If your paper includes many tables and figures, include a list of these.

 The main text can often be organized as follows (needless to say, the organization may vary depending upon the type of topic):

 Writing about linguistic items: Use italic type to mark out a word or phrase that you are discussing and which is not an integrated part of the running text.
 Examples: (1) The most common word in the English language is the.
 (2) The word foot enters into a lot of more or less fixed phrases such as foot the bill, foot-and-mouth disease, put one’s foot in it and set foot in ….